ZPESystems/Ansible/examples/playbooks/system-roles/Migration_Automation_Managed_Devices/Readme.md

 This document describes the solution implemented to help customer to migrate to the OOB ZPE Nodegrid solution.
 The use case considers that a New Customer requires to migrate from their old OOB Management system into ZPE Nodegrid solution, thus it is required to configure all of its managed devices (e.g., serial console devices, USB console devices, or IP-based managed devices) in a seamless, and low-effort manner into the ZPE solution.
 The objective is to automate the configuration of the customers' managed devices into the ZPE Nodegrid solution.

-This solution requires that the Customer **creates different CSV files by filling the required information in a provided Excel Template**.
-The required information includes their current infrastructure managed devices, and the new Nodegrid devices to be deployed.
-Then, the customer deploys the migration process via the execution of an Ansible playbook, which will configure the ZPE Nodegrid devices and their corresponding managed devices.
+This solution requires that the Customer **fills-in an Excel template (`xlsx`) file with the relevant information about their infrastructure**.
+The required information includes their current managed devices, and the new Nodegrid devices to be deployed.
+Then, the customer deploys the migration process via the execution of an Ansible playbook, which will configure the ZPE Nodegrid devices with their corresponding managed devices.

 ## Use Cases Examples